How To Be Safe On Twitter

 It’s quite possible that I missed some options for privacy protection.
 If I have, please leave a comment!
 As I stated at the beginning, I’d be willing to post guest articles as well, should anyone want to write additional material.

-9 Replies to “How To Be Safe On Twitter”
+9 responses to “How To Be Safe On Twitter”

 This is a great (and concise) guide.
 A lot of people start the Twitter adventure without any other web social interaction whatsoever, and they’re not aware of the dangers and/or troubles that could arise by the use of this tools.